Welcome to Camp!

 Meet the Nurse

-Before the real adventure begins, every camper swings by to see our friendly Camp Nurse team for a health check, a lice check (yep, we said it!), and to hand over any medications — prescription, over-the-counter, vitamins, etc.
+Swing by to see our friendly Camp Nurse for a health check, a lice check (yep, we said it!), and to hand over any medications — prescription, over-the-counter, vitamins, etc. We know it’s not the most exciting stop on Opening Day, but this check helps keep our whole camp community healthy and ready for action.

 Move In